acook/config/README.markdown

 - `<Control>d`  - disables full path search, does filename only matching
 - `:<...>`      - a colon at the end of a file can be followed by a vim command

-*The "L" set of Search Utilities* (using the "LustyExplorer" plugin currently)

-Similar in overall function to the above utils, but using different stategies and interfaces.

-- `<Leader>lf`  - Opens filesystem explorer in Vim's working directory.
-- `<Leader>lr`  - Opens filesystem explorer at the directory of the current file.

-  The above utils do not index files, so do no deep fuzzy matching of file names.
-  It can easily delve into directories and match directories and files in a fuzzy manner however.

-- `<Leader>lb`  - Opens buffer explorer for switching buffers by name.
-- `<Leader>lg`  - Opens buffer grep which searches the contents of all buffers in memory.
-- `<Leader>lj`  - Opens buffer juggler for rapidly switching between buffers.

 #### Working with Git

 The Fugitive and Gitv plugins are used for this functionality.

 - `:Gitv`    - Show a Gitk-like view of commits in the current repo in a new tab.
 - `:Gblame`  - Show Git's blame on the current file in a vertical split.

-#### Ruby and Rails

-Rails.vim provides a huge set of helpers for working with Rails projects.

-- `:AV`  - Open test/object in vertical split.
-- `:AS`  - Open test/object in horizontal split.
-- `:A`   - Swap between test/object in current window.